hikikomorime/openplayer/README.md

 __DO NOT CHANGE THE NAME OF THE FILE - song.txt - LEAVE IT AS IS__

+---

 ## Additional files included

 Overpass font - overpass-regular.ttf

-Youtube stream cober - livestream_cover.gif
+Youtube stream cover you can use - livestream_cover.gif